mollycummings/cummings_lab_members/current-members/README.md

 - [ggthemes](https://github.com/jrnold/ggthemes) - additional useful color schemes and looks for graphs in `ggplot2`
 - [ggforce](https://cran.r-project.org/web/packages/ggforce/vignettes/Visual_Guide.html) - additional functions for using with `ggplot2`.
 Notably, `geom_sina()` allows the creation of sinaplots (like in Brady et al. 2015 Science) and `facet_zoom()` allows you to show a zoomed-in part of a graph.

+#### quality control
+- [visdat](https://github.com/njtierney/visdat) - for visualizing missing data in a dataframe.
+Run this once you have a dataframe and but _before_ you do any analysis on it.
+- [ggmissing](https://github.com/njtierney/ggmissing) - for visualizing missing data in `ggplot2`.
+Useful as an alternative / second step after running `vis_dat`.
+- [wakefield](https://github.com/trinker/wakefield#demonstration) - for generating random datasets for function testing, etc.

 #### data wrangling
 - [dplyr & tidyr](https://rpubs.com/bradleyboehmke/data_wrangling) - for working with dataframes and making your data tidy
 - [purrr](https://github.com/hadley/purrr) - for functional programming.
 The `map` functions this packages provides are really powerful when paired with the `mutate` class of functions in dplyr